lsteidl/NewUserPage/README.md

 #### Live Demo Page: <a href="https://lsteidl.github.io/NewUserPage/"> https://lsteidl.github.io/NewUserPage/ </a>

 This project uses React and Bootstrap 5.2.
+Form options (States and Occupations) are retrieved from my Node.js endpoint hosted on Google's Firebase at https://newuserpage-a9fa8.web.app/formData.

 Users can Create an Account, Log in, or view the HomePage as a guest.